 I meet many mothers with unsettled babies, who often describe symptoms of “reflux,” “gas,” “colic” or an allergy.
 It is miserable for both the babies and their care-givers.
 Mothers are heart-broken at the distress of their precious babies, they are trying everything to resolve the problems and feel like they are doing something wrong.
-Their babies often fuss and arch back during feeds, they may be clingy and seemingly impossible to settle, they seem to want to feed and then seem agitated and upset when offered milk, their tummies seem to cause them pain, they are gassy and may bring back milk.
+Their babies often fuss and arch back during feeds, they may be clingy and impossible to settle, they want to feed and then get agitated and upset when offered milk, their tummies seem to cause them pain, they are gassy and may bring back milk.
 What is going on?

 After fifteen years working with new mothers and babies, I know you are not going to want to hear this.
 The truth is, we often don’t know.
 We really don’t.
 We can have some ideas that might or might not be useful in your particular situation.
 We can help to resolve breast and bottle feeding issues and we can certainly test for some of the less common medical conditions that might be causing the crying and fussing.
 However, for the vast majority of cases, there is no medical consensus about the causes of, or treatment for, these symptoms.
 Most babies grow out of it within about 16 weeks.
 Some take longer.
 In fact, the first 16 weeks is sometimes known as “The Crying Period.”
 It is really important that new families feel supported at this time, because it is horrible, makes everyone tired and anxious, and can have a huge impact on relationships.